Man pleads no contest in grandmother's murder - Salisbury Post

 SALISBURY — A 28-year-old man man will spend a minimum of 38 years in prison after pleading no contest in the murder of his grandmother.

 Joshua Clark entered a plea agreement Jan.
 13 on charges of second-degree murder, robbery with a dangerous weapon and possession of a firearm by a felon.
-He also pled to possession of a weapon by a prisoner, a charge unrelated to the murder.
-State records show he was admitted to Piedmont Correctional Institute on Jan.
+He also pleaded to possession of a weapon by a prisoner, a charge unrelated to the murder.
+State records show he was admitted to Piedmont Correctional Institution on Jan.
 21.

 Clark will serve 360 months to 444 months (30-37 years) for the second-degree murder charge.
 At the conclusion of his first sentence, Clark will serve 96 months to 128 months (eight to 10.66 years) for the other charges.